“Creativity requires the courage to let go of certainties.” (Erich Fromm)

 Spiritual Discourses in Dementia Care

-This event is led by Professor Wilf McSherry.
+This event was led by Professor Wilf McSherry.
 His interest in the spiritual dimension developed alongside a realisation that this aspect of care was neglected and forgotten by some healthcare professionals.
 He has published several books and many articles addressing different aspects of the spiritual dimension such as educational issues, and spiritual assessment.

 to reserve a place: